skubichrupki/mern-blog/notes.md

-/npm init -y
+npm init -y
-/npm install express mongoose dotenv
+npm install express mongoose dotenv npm i nodemon -D (dev dependency)
--- this will create dependencies in the package.json file now on new pc run: npm install in root project dir
+-- this will create dependencies and devDependencies in the package.json file now on new pc run: npm install in root project dir

 express - web framework